Seeing Machines Limited

 Earlier this month the Company's Chairman Fulton Muir stepped down after six years of tremendous service.
 We also announced at that same time that I had been appointed to the role which I took up on 6 November 2009.
 I would like to take this opportunity to acknowledge the extraordinary contribution Fulton has made during the early years of our Company's life.

 Fulton's association with the Company goes right back to its inception in 2000 when he joined the Board as a founding director.
 In November 2003, Fulton then took on the Chairman's role and since that time he has presided over a period of solid growth and development.
-From a funding perspective those developments have included a number of private funding rounds in 2004 and 2005, the Company's initial public offering on the AIM market of the London Stock Exchange in late 2005 and follow-up secondary placing in 2007.
+From a funding perspective those developments have included a number of private funding rounds in 2004 and 2005, the Company's initial public offering on the AIM market of the London Stock Exchange in late 2005 and a follow-up secondary placing in 2007.

 The Company's founding vision - to build a business based on high value products and services providing enriched human-machine interfaces through advanced computer vision technologies - has followed a not atypical path for a high-tech start-up.
 Bringing together significant resources and skilled experts in these demanding technology areas and harnessing their strengths to pursue a viable commercial business with the interests of all stakeholders as the foremost primary concern has taken considerable energy and foresight and the Company has been the better for the efforts contributed by Fulton in this regard.